erkobridee/gatsby-typescript-app-starter/README.md

     -   added a temporary solution described on the issue comments

--   the project has the redux on it and its follow the re-ducks pattern, read more about on this links [Scaling your Redux App with ducks](https://www.freecodecamp.org/news/scaling-your-redux-app-with-ducks-6115955638be/) and check this [example](FortechRomania/react-redux-complete-example)
+-   the project has the redux on it and its follow the re-ducks pattern, read more about on this links [Scaling your Redux App with ducks](https://www.freecodecamp.org/news/scaling-your-redux-app-with-ducks-6115955638be/) and check this [example](https://github.com/FortechRomania/react-redux-complete-example)

+    -   but, instead of `src/state/` it uses `src/store/` and instead of `src/state/ducks/` it uses `src/store/state/`

 -   Gatsby